 Although components are meant to be similar when used throughout your artboards, there are many elements you will want to change depending on the use case.

-Sketch Symbols allows you to override text and swap out nested symbols.
-But you cannot rearrange elements in a symbol or change colors of symbols without a complex set up of predefined colors that are saved as Symbols themselves.
+Sketch Symbols allows you to override text and swap nested symbols.
+But you cannot rearrange elements in a symbol or change colours of symbols without a complex set up of predefined colours that are saved as Symbols themselves.

 You can also add new elements or delete elements in an instance giving you endless options to control the look and feel.
 This instance will still always inherit the properties of the main component that have not been overridden.